 Doing a number of flights before the course will ensure that you are physically and mentally prepared for the gliding course, and that you are not starting off right at the beginning of your training.
 This way you will maximize your training while on the course towards becoming a licenced glider pilot.

 Below is a list of the courses we typically try to have each season.
 The exact number of courses and the dates will be determined in early Spring when our season schedule is put together.
 This page will be updated at that time.

 Course 4 Dates TBD Hope Camp

-- Course Fees: TBD – Fees will be set in early Spring
+- Course Fees: See Pricing Page – Fees will be set in early Spring

 - These courses are for VSA club members only, and get booked up very quickly (and are on a first come first served basis).
-Glider Rental and Tow fees are extra (see pricing here: http://vancouversoaring.com/pricing)
+Glider Rental and Tow fees are extra (see the Pricing Page)

-- We can typically only accommodate 2 students per instructor, unless otherwise agreed to beforehand (dependant on student’s prior flying experience)
+- We can typically only accommodate 2 students per instructor, unless otherwise agreed to beforehand (dependent on student’s prior flying experience)